Code-Institute-Submissions/MS2_Project_WeatherApp_CI/README.md

 ## Features

-Features include: landing page, searchbox, result weather infocard, alert error and a footer.
+Features include: landing page, searchbox, result weather infocard, alert error, contact form using EmailJS and a footer.
 Each feature is presented in detail in the sections below.

 ### Existing Features